Philistia: East of Gaza

 The area east of Gaza, particularly around Nahal Besor that reaches into the hills as far as Beersheva, had a very substantial Philistine presence.
 This area is a part of the Negev desert.
 It also includes Nahal Gerar to the north that joins Nahal Besor before flowing into the Mediterranean Sea.

 This was a heavily populated area during the early Iron Age.
 It includes archaeological sites such as Tell Beit Mirsim, Tel Haror, Tel Sera (Ziklag) along Nahal Gerar, and Tell Jemmeh and Tell el-Far'ah (South) along Nahal Besor.
 All these sites and others in the area had Philistine settlements.

 When the Neo-Assyrian Empire first invaded this area, the Philistine cities were given considerable autonomy in exchange for tribute.
 But having responded to various revolts, this policy hardened.

-Pleshet

-Pleshet is the Hebrew name for what might otherwise be called the "land of the Philistines" according to the Hebrew Bible (see Book of Genesis 21:32, Exodus 13:17, 1 Samuel 27:1, Joel 3:4).

-The term refers to the coastal region that stretches roughly from Gaza in the south to Ashdod in the north.
-The five main cities of the Philistines during the time of the Kings of Israel were Gaza, Ashkelon, Ashdod, Ekron, and Gath.